 Leaving Zubiri, we noticed a lovely garden behind one of the homes.
 After seeing this one, we began keeping our eyes open for them and have grown to appreciate and admire these organic works of art in each of the villages.
 Some of them are quite large – perhaps communal.
 They all demonstrate careful nurturing and care given to all of the details, often with homemade whirlygigs and other decorations.

 Today, we are excited to see the city of Pamplona but we can feel the fatigue.
-Aches and pains are on full display and temperatures are supposed to climb low 70’s today 80 tomorrow.
-As say goodbye to Zubiri, we wonder what lies ahead on this next 13 mile day.
+Aches and pains are on full display and temperatures are supposed to climb to the low 70’s today, and up to 80 tomorrow.
+As we say goodbye to Zubiri, we wonder what lies ahead on this next 13 mile day.
 We look back over the bridge one more time before taking a deep breath and moving down the trail.

 Leaving the village, we wind around and through what ends up being a very industrial area.
 The fantasy of the quiet hamlet is broken dramatically with trucks, smokestacks, and piles of sand and aggregate.
 A steep climb along a road and equal descent on the other side and we are safely away from man and machinery.